Battle of Adrianople: Composition of the Roman troops

 Valens' army may have included troops from three Roman field armies: the Army of Thrace, based in the eastern Balkans, which may have sustained heavy losses in 376–377; the 1st Army in the Emperor's Presence; and the 2nd Army in the Emperor's Presence.
 Both armies in the Emperor's Presence were normally based at Constantinople in peacetime but had been committed to the Persian frontier in 376 and sent west in 377–378.

 Valens' army included units of veterans, men accustomed to war.
 The entire force consisted of seven legions – among which were the Legio I Maximiana and imperial auxiliaries – of 700 to 1000 men each.
 The cavalry was composed of mounted archers (sagittarii) and Scholae (the imperial guard).
-These forces, however, attacked precipitately, while peace negotiations were being conducted, and ultimately fled.
-There were also squadrons of Arab cavalry, but they were more suited to skirmishes than to pitched battle.

 Ammianus Marcellinus makes references to the following forces under Valens: